-Missed quizzes are allowed only by prior permission of the instructor or with an extra credit assignment.
+Missed quiz grades can be replaced by an extra credit assignment.
 If you miss an exam, that grade will be replaced by the comprehensive final exam.
 There is no make-up final since your grades are due to the registrar within 24 hours of the scheduled final exam time.
 Homework may be turned in early but late homework will not be accepted.
+Extra credit can be turned in to replace missed homework assignments.